Financial support is available through the following national schemes:

-It also contains information about the Priority Services Register.
-This is available to anyone of pensionable age, living with a disability or chronic illness, or who has a visual or hearing impairment.
+Help is also available through the Priority Services Register.
+This is available for anyone of pensionable age, living with a disability or chronic illness, or who has a visual or hearing impairment.
 It can provide access to free services, such as gas safety checks.

-If you are living on a low income and are vulnerable to the cold, you could be eligible for a free Home Energy Advisor visit for advice on keeping warm and reducing your energy costs.
+If you are living on a low income and are vulnerable to the cold, you could also be eligible for advice and support through your local district or borough council.

 Finding the best energy tariff for you

 Make sure you are on the most economical tariff by reviewing your energy costs regularly and checking to see whether you can switch to a better deal.
 Switching to a renewable energy tariff could help you to reduce your impact on the environment too.